gswitalski/pychaswiatowa/docs/results/main-project-docs/009 API plan.md

 > - These endpoints are provided by Supabase Auth.
 In the Angular app we should prefer calling them via `supabase-js` to avoid dealing with low-level token/session details.
 > - Email verification is handled by Supabase.
 The project must be configured so that a newly created user must confirm their email before they can sign in.
 > - The frontend must expose a callback route used as `emailRedirectTo`, e.g. `/auth/callback`.
+> - **Application roles (RBAC – preparation):** the access token JWT MUST include a custom claim with the user's **application role** (recommended claim name: `app_role`) with allowed values: `user | premium | admin`.
+>   - The claim name `app_role` is intentionally chosen to avoid confusion with Supabase/PostgREST's built-in `role` claim (e.g., `authenticated`).
+>   - The role is set server-side (default `user` on signup).
+The client MUST NOT be able to set or change the role.
+>   - In the MVP, the role is primarily used by the frontend to prepare for feature gating.
+Future endpoints may enforce RBAC using this claim.

 #### `POST /auth/signup` (Supabase Auth)